 FAVELA – THE BRAZILIAN SLUM

 “Tears come from the heart and not from the brain”.
-The tears of the Brazilian slum has made the entire world to look at their agony.
+The tears of the Brazilian slum have made the entire world witness their agony.

-Brazilian slum is called as a favela.
-The name originated during war-time, as soldiers during Brazil’s civil war were temporary refuge residing on hills filled covered with favela plants.
+A Brazilian slum is called a favela.
+The name originated during war-times, as soldiers during Brazil’s civil war took temporary refuge, residing in hills filled with favela plants.
 Rocinha is the largest favela in Brazil.
 Rocinha is built on a steep hilly surface.
 There are as many as 1000 favelas in Brazil.
-A favela typically comes into being when a large crowd occupy vacant land at the edge of a city and construct house with scrap and stolen material.
+A favela typically comes into being when a large crowd occupies a vacant piece of land at the edge of a city and constructs houses with scrap and stolen material.

-The history of the slums of Brazil embarked in the final years of the nineteenth century as Brazil transformed from an empire to a republic nation.
-As the country continued to undergo substantial political and economic changes, the size and number slums multiplied.
-The favelas (slums) of Brazil turned the political attention in the 1940s.
-Thus, from the 1940s to now, the Brazilian government is gradually making steps to clear the slums and provide the people public houses and safety lifestyles.
-However, the slum in Brazil started growing tremendously between the 1950s and 1980s.
+The history of the slums of Brazil came into light during the final years of the nineteenth century, as Brazil transformed from an empire to a republic nation.
+As the country continued to undergo substantial political and economic changes, the size and number of slums multiplied.
+The favelas of Brazil garnered political attention in the 1940s.
+Ever since, the Brazilian government has been gradually taking steps to clear the slums and provide the people with public houses and safe lifestyles.
+However, the slums in Brazil had grown in number tremendously between the 1950s and 1980s.

-Despite the fact that Brazil has the ninth largest economy in the world by nominal Gross Domestic Product (GDP) and the eighth largest economy by purchasing power parity, a large population of the country still lives in the slum.
+Despite the fact that Brazil has the ninth largest economy in the world by nominal Gross Domestic Product (GDP) and the eighth largest economy by purchasing power parity, a large population of the country still lives the favela way.

 HIGHLIGHTS

 The Summer Olympic Games 2016 was held in Rio de Janeiro, Brazil.
-While the majority of the media focused on the gaming events, some media concerned about the country’s slums.
-After this Olympic Games, the Brazilian slum became more popular worldwide.
+While the majority of the media focused on the main events of the Games, some media outlets were concerned about the country’s slums.
+After this stunt, the Brazilian slums became more renown worldwide.

-Slum clearance and resettlement has become an important task of Brazilian government for the past few years.
+Slum clearance and resettlement has become an important task for the Brazilian government in the past few years.

-According to the census released in December 2011, Brazilian Institute of Geography and Statistics (IBGE) stated that nearly 6 percent of Brazil’s population lives in a slum.
+According to the census released in December 2011, Brazilian Institute of Geography and Statistics (IBGE) has stated that nearly 6 percent of Brazil’s population lives in slums.
 This is mainly due to the low income and extremely high cost of living in Rio de Janeiro and other parts of Brazil.

 ‘The Future Begins at Home’ is a project by a private organization in Recife, Brazil that allows 250 families access to healthier spaces for work, play, and family life.
 This is their small part towards slum clearance in Brazil.

-The life expectancy in Brazil is approximately 68 years while the life expectancy of individuals living in the Brazilian slum is nearly 48 years.
-The government is trying to provide modern, sanitary, public housing units to the people of the slum at a faster phase.
+The life expectancy in Brazil is approximately 68 years while the life expectancy of individuals living in the Brazilian slum is estimated to be a lowly 48 years.
+The government is trying to provide modern, sanitary, public housing units to the people from favelas at a faster pace.

-WHY IS A LARGE POPULATION OF BRAZIL IS UNDER FAVELAS?
+WHY IS A LARGE POPULATION OF BRAZIL LIVING IN FAVELAS?

 “Six million Brazilian families are homeless or living in precarious housing,” said Maria Luisa Mendonca, a professor at University of Rio de Janeiro, who studies land conflicts.

 The slums in Brazil grew swiftly as the migrant population increased.
-Since proper housing was too expensive for many migrants, they turned to be poor and lived on the outskirts of Brazil’s major cities, such as Rio de Janeiro, São Paulo, and Recife.
-Eventually, migrants will have no place to go and thereby live in the slum.
+Since proper housing was too expensive for many migrants, they turned to poverty and lived at the outskirts of Brazil’s major cities, such as Rio de Janeiro, São Paulo, and Recife.
+Eventually, migrants had no place to go and thereby settle in the slums.